-Training & Consultation (T&C) services assist unpaid caregivers, paid service supervisors, contractors and/or paid support staff in implementing the goals and outcomes developed from the person-centered planning process and included in the Individualized Service Plan (ISP).
+Training & Consultation (T&C) services assist participants, families, caregivers, service supervisors, and support staff in implementing the goals and outcomes developed from the person-centered planning process and included in the Individualized Service Plan (ISP).
 The goals and outcomes are necessary to improve the participant's independence and inclusion in their community.
 Activities are provided by licensed professionals in psychology, nutrition, occupational therapy, physical therapy, speech and language pathology, behavior analysis, marriage and family therapy, clinical social work, mental health counseling, and nursing.

-The service includes evaluation and assessment; the development of recommendations for goals and outcomes; training, counseling and technical assistance to implement the goals and outcomes; participating in team meetings; writing reports; and monitoring of the participant, caregivers, and staff in the implementation of the intervention.
+The service includes evaluation and assessment; the development of recommendations for goals and outcomes; training, counseling and technical assistance to implement the goals and outcomes; participating in team meetings; writing reports; and monitoring of the participant, families, caregivers, and staff in the implementation of the goals and outcomes in the ISP.
 This service may be delivered in the participant's home, in the community, by telehealth, or in the licensed professional's office or clinic.